Started: Cook.3D develops intelligent 3D food printer

 The German-Dutch project consortium is going to jointly develop the prototype of an innovative food 3D printer in the coming months.
 The challenge in 3D food printing is the widely varying viscosity of the pasty base materials, so that parameters such as pressure, temperature or printing speed often have to be readjusted manually during the printing process.
 In the Cook.3D project, the feedback of the printing results is now to be solved by means of intelligent sensors and algorithms that jointly provide a feedback loop and thus automate the process.
 In addition, the project consortium wants to integrate cooking functions into the 3D printer, so that at the end of the development there is an intelligent kitchen robot with which whole meals with several components can be produced and prepared ready.

 FOOD2020 is implemented within the INTERREG programme Deutschland-Nederland and is co-financed by the European Union, the Ministerium für Wirtschaft, Innovation, Digitalisierung und Energie of North Rhine-Westphalia, the Ministerium für Bundes- und Europaangelegenheiten und Regionale Entwicklung of Lower Saxony, the Dutch Ministerie van Economische Zaken en Klimaat and the provinces of Drenthe, Fryslân, Gelderland, Groningen, Limburg, Noord-Brabant and Overijssel.
 It is supported by the programme management of the Ems Dollart Region.
-Lead partner is the Deutsches Institut für Lebensmitteltechnik e.V. in Quakenbrück.
+Leadpartner is the German Institute of Food Technology e.V.
+(DIL) in Quakenbrück.